Toyota Supply Chain

 Rather than building siloed tools, we focused on uncovering shared needs and overlapping opportunities across the supply chain.

 These narratives became our north stars.
-Every team could reference them to align decisions, validate solutions, and stay focused on real-world impact.
+Every team could reference them to align decisions, validate solutions, and stay focused on impact.
 It allowed product, engineering, and operations teams to move from shared vision into phased delivery.

 Over the course of two years, we executed those visions into tangible solutions: